roboman2444/writeups2019/wpictf2019/wPI/Readme.md

 I am one of the organizers of WPICTF, so this writeup is going to be a little "biased" per say.
 Remy wrote the challenge, and asked me to create a solution for it.

-If you want a writeup from the point of view of a competitor (no source access, no talking to the creator, etc), then please look at [Armia Prezesa's writeup](https://wiki.armiaprezesa.pl/books/wpictf2019/page/wpi)
+If you want a writeup from the point of view of a competitor (no source access, no insider knowledge, etc), then please look at [Armia Prezesa's writeup](https://wiki.armiaprezesa.pl/books/wpictf2019/page/wpi)

 ## Challenge description: